Starting a Jupyter Notebook

 To run this workflow through the CLI you will need access to the Fuzzball CLI.
 You can install it using the Fuzzball CLI installation instructions.

-First, you can create a values file values.yaml to populate the Jupyter Notebook workflow template
+First, you can create a values file values.yaml to populate the Jupyter Server workflow template

 using the command below.
 You can modify the parameters to your desired values or use the defaults